 Extension of lease for flats

 This new law differs between houses and flats.
 You may be able to extend the lease of a flat by 90 years, in which case you might be able to negotiate your way out of having to pay ground rent.
-However, this is only a possibility where you have held the lease for 2 years and it was originally a long lease.
+However, this is only a possibility where you have held the lease for 2 years, and it was originally a long lease.
 You will also have to pay a premium when extending the lease.
-If you qualify for extension of your lease but your landlord rejects your offer, you can challenge their rejection in court.
+If you qualify for an extension of your lease, but your landlord rejects your offer, you can challenge their rejection in court.

 Extension of lease for houses

-Can you cut out the two year requirement?
+Can you cut out the two-year requirement?

 How much will it cost to extend the lease?

-You will have to pay 50% of the marriage value, if you want to extend a lease under 80 years.
+You will have to pay 50% of the marriage value if you want to extend a lease under 80 years.
 Marriage value is the amount of value that will be added to the property by extending the lease.

-For most leaseholders, they only choose to extend their lease when it comes close to the 80th year mark.
+Most leaseholders only choose to extend their lease when it comes close to the 80th year mark.
 This is because the cost of extending the lease by 90 years, which is the most commonly sought extension, does not outweigh the profit you will make if you decide to sell the property in the future.

 Can you buy the freehold?